×

 Located in between each vertebra are discs called the intervertebral or spinal disc.
 The spinal discs are like pads and act as shock absorbers.
 The discs are designed so that each disc consists of an outer band that looks like a tire called the annulus fibrosus and an inner gel-like substance called the nucleus pulposus.

-When a slipped disc occurs, it can affect the entire movement of this skeletal section.
+When a slipped disc occurs, it can affect muscle strength and the entire movement of this skeletal section.
 The adjacent vertebrae, blood vessels, connective tissue, and nerves might be affected.
-This occurrence is common in the lower back and the neck region.
+This occurrence of slipped discs is common in the lower back and the neck region.

 Prolotherapy